 Right Document (RID)

 The RID file contains the capacity allocations done through CMM for a given day for both directions for a respective border or interconnector for the respective balancing group which has access to it.
-The file can also be downloaded via the button ‘Export’ on the Explicit Participant GUI.

-It contains un-netted, accumulated capacities.
-For each balancing group, the file contains a maximum of 2 TimeSeries (both directions) with unique delivery interval identifications.
+It contains un-netted, accumulated capacitiesThe file contains a maximum of two TimeSeries (both directions) with unique delivery interval identifications.
 If a balancing group has not made any intraday allocations the file is empty.
 If a balancing group has made allocations only in one direction, the TimeSeries for the other direction is filled with zero values.
 Explicit Participants can download their allocated capacity as a RID file via the button ‘Export’ in the Explicit Participant GUI.

-The name of the file is generated automatically by the system and follows the convention below:

-YYYYMMDD_RID_’Out TSO’-’In TSO’_V.xml

-Where V is the version number and the TSOs are identified by their short name.

-The version number of the file starts for each calendar day with 1.

 RID XML-Schema